 Ashley D. Millwood (MA, art history, 2013) is a Marketing Associate for Keystone Property Group in Philadelphia.

-Frances Nichols (MA, art history, 2013) is an art consultant for Gallery 1930 in Birmingham, Ala.
+Frances Nichols (MA, art history, 2013) is an art consultant for Gallery 1930 in Mountain Brook, Alabama.

-Maggie Coats (BA 2012, art history) is a JD candidate at Sturm College of Law of University of Denver in Denver, Colorado.
+Maggie Coats (BA 2012, art history) is a JD candidate at Sturm College of Law at the University of Denver in Denver, Colorado.

 Rebecca Godfrey (BA 2009, art history) won a cash award for her work, Fully Aware I, in the 2019 West Alabama Juried Show.
 Godfrey is a self-taught abstract artist working primarily with acrylic and watercolor.
 Before painting, she worked as a freelance graphic designer for fifteen years.
 Since 2016, she has also taught art classes at American Christian Academy in Tuscaloosa and a weekly small group for adults at her church, which now has a waiting list.
 “I was struck by how many adults wanted an opportunity to express themselves creatively, but felt scared and unqualified,” Godfrey wrote.
 “After that semester, I knew part of my personal mission is to help people realize they are creative…It’s so important to me that people know art is for everyone, that you were born to create, and the world desperately needs your unique creative expression.”
 Her art website is here.

-Viola Moten Ratliffe (BA 2008, art history) is program manager for Bib & Tucker Sew-Op in Avondale, in east Birmingham, a nonprofit organization that teaches skills and provides economic opportunity for participants.
-Ratliffe is actively promoting programs like Quilting Activity Resource Kit (QUARK), which teaches fundamentals of quilting while slipping in mathematic concepts.
-Just after graduating from UA, she served as an intern at the Birmingham Museum of Art’s education department.
-For two years, Ratliffe also served as curator specialist for the Troy University Rosa Parks Museum, where she did everything from coordinating museum installation, liaising between artists and the museum, and implementing marketing, publicity strategies and public outreach programs.
+Viola Moten Ratcliffe (BA 2008, art history) has been named the 2022 interim director for Bib & Tucker Sew-Op in Avondale, in east Birmingham, a nonprofit organization that teaches skills and provides economic opportunity for participants.
+She previously served as shop manager and program manager.
+Ratcliffe actively promoted the non-profit’s programs such as Quilting Activity Resource Kit (QUARK), which teaches fundamentals of quilting while slipping in mathematic concepts.
+For two years, Ratcliffe also served as curator specialist for the Troy University Rosa Parks Museum, where she did everything from coordinating museum installation, liaising between artists and the museum, and implementing marketing, publicity strategies and public outreach programs.
 Previously she worked at Bowling Green State University, where she was graduate coordinator for their art history docent program, chief coordinator of a visiting artists program and collections registrar for the Park West Gallery’s Collection of Fine Art.
-Most recently, Ratliffe started her own business, The Lovely Home Party, which specializes in handmade home and party decor.
+She has also served as an intern at the Birmingham Museum of Art’s education department.
+Most recently, Ratcliffe started her own business, The Lovely Home Party, which specializes in handmade home and party decor.

-Rachel Dobson (MA 2007, art history) is communications specialist and visual resources curator for the UA Department of Art and Art History.
-She loves to hear from our art and art history alumni, writes stories about them for our monthly newsletter and the Loupe, and writes the weekly West Alabama Art Roundup.
+Rachel Dobson (MA 2007, art history) has served as slide curator, then visual resources curator and communications specialist for the UA department of art and art history since 2001.
+She loves to hear from our art and art history alumni, and writes stories about our alumni for our monthly newsletter and the Loupe, and writes the weekly West Alabama Art Roundup.
 She also manages this website.
 Contact her with your alumni news or story ideas.
-In graduate school, her main area of focus was medieval, and Dr. Mindy Nancarrow was her thesis advisor (“Image in Context: A Prayer to the Good Angel with an Annunciation in a Fifteenth-century Book of Hours“).
-Dobson went on to earn the MLIS in the UA School of Library and Information Studies and has published articles on her ancestors in Alabama and Georgia.
+In graduate school, her area of focus was medieval, and Dr. Mindy Nancarrow was her thesis advisor (“Image in Context: A Prayer to the Good Angel with an Annunciation in a Fifteenth-century Book of Hours“).
+Dobson went on to earn the MLIS in the UA School of Library and Information Studies and has published scholarly and popular articles on her ancestors in Alabama and Georgia.

 Corey Dzenko (MA 2007, art history) is co-editor, with Theresa Avila, of Contemporary Citizenship, Art, and Visual Culture: Making and Being Made, published by Routledge (2018).
 She received the PhD from the University of New Mexico and has been a Visiting Fellow in the University of Nottingham’s (UK) Department of Art History.
 Dzenko is currently Assistant Professor of Art History at Monmouth University in West Long Branch, New Jersey.